Yehudah Glick

 Glick is the leader of HaLiba, a coalition of groups dedicated to "reaching complete and comprehensive freedom and civil rights for Jews on the Temple Mount".

 Glick was awarded the 2015 Moskowitz Prize for Zionism for being "Active for human rights and religious freedom on Jerusalem's Temple Mount".
-He also has been referred as a "right-wing" Israeli activist.
-On 29 October 2014, Glick survived an assassination attempt by Mutaz Hijazi, a member of Islamic Jihad Movement in Palestine.
+On 29 October 2014, Glick survived an assassination attempt by Mutaz Hijazi, member of Palestinian Islamic Jihad (PIJ).

 Early life and education

 Yehudah Glick was born on 20 November 1965 in the United States to American Jewish parents, Brenda and Shimon Glick.
 His father, a physician and professor specializing in endocrinology research and medical ethics, made aliyah with his family from the United States in 1974, and helped found Ben Gurion University's school of medicine.

-Glick served in the IDF between 1986 and 1989, as part of Yeshivat Har Etzion, the hesder yeshiva that he attended.
-Glick initially served in the Armored Corps, and later in the Intelligence Corps.
+Glick served in the Israeli Defense Forces between 1986 and 1989, as part of Yeshivat Har Etzion, the Hesder Yeshiva that he attended.
+Glick initially served in the Armoured Corps, and later in the Intelligence Corps.
 He completed a combat medics course, and served as a combat medic and regional defence soldier during reserve duty.
 Glick holds a Bachelor of Education in Bible Studies from Jerusalem College of Technology, and an MA in Jewish History from Touro College.
 He is also a licensed tour-guide for the Ministry of Tourism.

 Early career

 In 1996, Glick began working in the Ministry of Immigrant Absorption, filling several positions, including spokesperson for Minister Yuli Edelstein, director of the Public Diplomacy Department in the Ministry, Director of the Jewish Identity Unit, and Director of the Ashkelon and South Israel region.
 In 2005, after 10 years of work in the Ministry, Glick resigned in protest of the Gaza Disengagement Plan.

-After leaving his position in the Ministry of Immigration and Absorption, Glick took a greater leading role in the Temple Movement, becoming the executive director of the Temple Institute in 2005, which is a state-funded organization that supports the building of the Third Temple on the Temple Mount.
+After leaving his position in the Ministry of Immigration and Absorption, Glick took a greater leading role in the Temple Movement, becoming the executive director of the Temple Institute in 2005, which is a state-funded organization that supports the building of a Third Jewish Temple on the Temple Mount.